takemobiteam/takemobi-test.github.io/docs/index.md

 3. The Mobi Planner starts by creating an initial solution that satisfies the client's Business Rules.
 It then rapidly uses a combination of AI algorithms to make changes to the initial solution, improving it until no more improvements can be made.
 4. The Continuous Planning System computes the timing for each stop within the trip based on Mobi's internal routing engine, then validates that the solution passes a set of criteria including the client's Business Rules (e.g. passengers don't spend more than the maximum time waiting at the airport)
 5. The Continous Planning System sends the Trips that have been planned to the client.

+*Plan output format, data validation during planning, and how the planning window is specified are covered in more detail in [Regular Planning](#regular-planning).*

 ## After the Planning Window